smithy-lang/smithy-rs/design/src/rfcs/rfc0017_logging_sensitive.md

 ### Runtime Crates

-The crates existing in `rust-runtime` are non-generated - their source code is agnostic to the specific smithy models in use.
-For this reason, if such a crate wanted to log data which could be sensitive then there must be a way to conditionally toggle that log without manipulation of the source code.
+The crates existing in `rust-runtime` are not code generated - their source code is agnostic to the specific model in use.
+For this reason, if such a crate wanted to log potentially sensitive data then there must be a way to conditionally toggle that log without manipulation of the source code.
 Any proposed solution must acknowledge this concern.

 ## Proposal